When will energy unit rates change after an Ofgem review?

 We link to third-party sources for transparency.
 Their pages may be updated independently of this guide.

-Ready to check what you could pay after the next cap change?
+Ready to check what you could pay after the 1 July cap rise?

 Compare whole-of-market home energy tariffs in minutes.
 We’ll use your postcode and meter details (if you provide them) to show suitable options where available.